learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed the color of messages on the deadline management page
 - Fixed bugs related to the registration progress bar interface
 - Fixed the order of modules on the student and teacher registration mainpages
+- Fixed the login redirect behavior when a user is already logged in
+- LaTeX in class titles is no longer rendered on the survey results page to prevent errors